-- mechanical restraint (e.g. tying a person to a chair or bed) - chemical restraint (e.g. giving a person a sedative) - electronic restraint (e.g. using tracking bracelets, camera surveillance, restrictions on media devices).
+- chemical restraint (e.g. giving a person a sedative) - electronic restraint (e.g. using tracking bracelets, camera surveillance, restrictions on media devices).

 4. Procedure

 Subee takes a balanced approach to managing risk and respecting consumer rights and choice.

 Any restrictive practices identified must be reported to management as soon as possible via an Incident report and phone call to the office.
 Senior management would be notified, and part of the incident report investigation would include contacting relevant parties.
 (Enduring Guardian, Enduring Power of Attorney and GP).